Britax B-Free Review

-The B-Free is compatible with any Britax infant car seat and comes with side click on adapters.
+The B-Free is compatible with any Britax infant car seat and comes with side click-on adapters.
 The adapters are easy to use, and the seat slides easily into place once the two sides are aligned.
-A reassuring click tells you installation is correct and while we didn't have any problems, parents should still give the handle a tug to ensure connection.
+A reassuring click tells you the installation is correct, and while we didn't have any problems, parents should still give the handle a tug to ensure connection.

 Ease of Setup

-The B-Free earns an 8 of 10 for setting up with a time of 6:45 minutes and no tools required.
-The manual is good compared to the competition but the illustrations are not as useful as they could be.
+The manual is good compared to the competition, but the illustrations are not as useful as they could be.
 If this is your first stroller assembly, it could be difficult to figure them out.

 Weight and Folded Size

-The B-Free managed an 8 of 10 for weight and folded size with a weight of 22.4 lb and folded volume of 6,674 cubic inches.
-The folded size is one of the smaller options in the group making it a potential contender if your space is limited and you value maneuverability.
-Only the Britax B-Agile is smaller but only slightly so.
-The weight, however, is significantly higher than the B-Agile by over 5 lbs but still lower than the average for the group.
+The B-Free is better for weight and folded size than most of the competition with a weight of 22.4 lb and a folded volume of 6,674 cubic inches.
+The folded size is one of the smallest options in the group, making it a potential contender if your space is limited and you value maneuverability.

-The B-Free is a little nicer than the B-Agile earning 7 of 10 to the B-Agile's 6, but its price also reflects this.
+The B-Free is a little nicer than some of the older Britax strollers, but its price also reflects this.
 This stroller has a sturdy frame, nice canvas material, and thick elastic on the fold joints.
-The connections are solid and there is little flex in the frame when pushing weight.
+The connections are solid, and there is little flex in the frame when pushing the weight.

 The seat of the B-Free has thicker padding that extends down the leg rest.
 There is a seam at the knee bend that could be irritating on bare legs, but overall, passengers should be comfortable.